 Domestic demand recovery should prevent third year of recession

-In January, the seasonally adjusted unemployment rate was 7.2%.
-The situation on the labor market is likely to deteriorate further for the time being and only stabilize with the improvement of the economy at the beginning of 2026.
-For 2025, we expect the unemployment rate to average 7.3%.
+In February, the seasonally adjusted unemployment rate was 7.3%.
+The situation on the labour market is likely to deteriorate further for the time being and not stabilise until the beginning of 2026.
+For 2025, we expect the unemployment rate to rise to 7.3%.
 We expect this level to stabilize in 2026.

-• Budget deficit increased to around 4% of GDP in 2024
+• Budget deficit increased to around 4 percent of GDP in 2024

-According to preliminary figures, the federal budget deficit rose to 3.9 % of GDP in 2024.
-This means that a significantly higher budget deficit than in 2023 can also be expected for the general government at 4 % of GDP.
+According to preliminary figures, the federal budget deficit rose to 3.9 percent of GDP in 2024.
+This means that a significantly higher budget outflow than in 2023 can also be expected for the general government at 4 percent of GDP.

-• Inflation up at the beginning of 2025 as expected
+• Inflation increased at the beginning of 2025 as expected

-At the start of the year, inflation rose to 3.3 % year-on-year, fueled, among other things, by the abolition of the electricity price brake.
-After an average of 2.9% in 2024, we expect inflation in Austria to fall to an average of 2.5% in 2025 and to 1.9% in 2026.
+In January and February, inflation rose to 3.2%, fuelled, among other things, by the abolition of the electricity price brake.
+After an average of 2.9% in 2024, we expect inflation in Austria to fall to an average of 2.5% in 2025 after the surprisingly strong increase in inflation at the beginning of the year.
+For 2026, we continue to expect 1.9 percent.

-• Further rate cuts expected by the ECB
+• Further interest rate cuts expected by the ECB

 Austria Up-to-date (PDF)